Bollman Truss Railroad Bridge

 The Bollman Truss Railroad Bridge across the Little Patuxent River at Savage, Maryland, is one of the oldest standing iron railroad bridges in the United States and the sole surviving example of a revolutionary design in the history of American bridge engineering.
 The 160 ft double-span was built in 1852 at an unknown location on the main line of the Baltimore and Ohio Railroad.
 It was moved 35 years later to its present location, where it replaced the very first Bollman bridge.
 Today, it carries the Savage Mill Trail.

-The Bollman design, a suspension truss bridge, was the first successful all-metal bridge design to be adopted and consistently used on a railroad.
+The Bollman design, a through truss bridge, was the first successful all-metal bridge design to be adopted and consistently used on a railroad.
 The type was named for its inventor, Wendel Bollman, a self-educated Baltimore civil engineer.
 Bollman formed two companies in Baltimore, the W. Bollman and Company and the Patapsco Bridge Company, to market the bridge in North and South America.

 In 1966, the American Society of Civil Engineers designated the bridge as the first National Historic Civil Engineering Landmark.
 The bridge was listed on the National Register of Historic Places on December 18, 1972, and was designated a National Historic Landmark on February 16, 2000.

 History

-The bridge was built for an unknown location on the main line of the Baltimore and Ohio Railroad in 1852, and was moved to its present location, spanning the Little Patuxent River on the spur to the Savage Mill, in 1887.
+The bridge was built for an unknown location on the main line of the Baltimore and Ohio Railroad in 1852 and was moved to its present location, spanning the Little Patuxent River on the spur to the Savage Mill, in 1887.
 This spur line dates to around 1840 and originally crossed the river on a stone arch bridge; however, due to alterations to the mill in the 1880s and topographical restrictions, a replacement bridge was needed.
 The bridge remained in service until the mill closed in 1947; switching crews used additional cars in order to avoid crossing the bridge with locomotives, and thus there was never a need for a more substantial structure.
-A smaller, narrower example was installed next to the railroad bridge for road traffic, which was torn down after World War I.
+A smaller, narrower example was installed next to the railroad bridge for road traffic, which was removed sometime after World War I.

 It was the first successful all-metal bridge design to be adopted and consistently used on a railroad.
 The design employs wrought iron tension members and cast iron compression members.
 It was an improvement over wooden structures, as the independent structural units lessened the possibility of structural failure.
 After receiving a patent on January 6, 1852, the company built about a hundred of these bridges through 1873.
 Their durability and ease of assembly greatly facilitated expansion of American railroads in this period.
 Bollman's Wills Creek Bridge has also survived, but it employs a different type of truss system.